-Q. If I voted online or at a polling station but did not receive a ballot for the Director from my College/Faculty.
+Q. If I voted online but did not receive a ballot for the Director from my College/Faculty.
 Why?

 A: If you did not receive a ballot for the director from your College/Faculty, this is because your College/Faculty has opted to run their own internal elections for their Director seat(s).
 You will have to contact your College/Faculty Student Association/Union for details on how to vote in their internal elections.

 Q. Who is eligible to vote for these new positions?

 A: This depends upon whether you are a member of an Academic or a Professional Faculty:

 In the case of the Academic Directors, only UTSU members who are part of one or more of the academic categories listed above may vote for a candidate from their constituency(s).